lsst/dp1_lsst_io/docs/tutorials/portal/104/portal-104-1.rst

 **4. View layout options.**
 At upper left, click on the menu icon (three horizontal lines) to open the sidebar menu.
 Under "Results Layout", click on the icon of the default layout ("up-down" arrows, or "A" in Figure 2) to see all layout options.
+Note that the "Results Layout" box appears only after a "search" has been executed.

 .. figure:: images/portal-104-1-2.png
     :name: portal-104-1-2